AcademySoftwareFoundation/dpel-website/src/content/articles/alab.md

 # The layout file the blog page is using
 layout: "../../layout/BlogPostLayout4.astro"
 # Title of the blog page
-title: "Animal Logic ALab - USD Production Scene"
+title: "Netflix Animation Studios ALab - USD Production Scene"
 # Used mainly for the Breadcrumbs
 titleAlt: "ALab"
 # The url of the blog page